beauchamplab/rave/README.md

 ```r
 rave::start_rave()
 ```
-* If installation has proceeded correctly, a new web browser window should open with the RAVE splash screen that shows the current version number (e.g. 1.0).
+* A new web browser window should open showing the RAVE splash screen and the current version number (e.g. 1.0).

 * For tutorials on how to use RAVE and how to load your own data into RAVE [click here](https://openwetware.org/wiki/Beauchamp:RAVE#Tutorials).